Skip to content

 Chankillo rivals Stonehenge as true solar observatory

 I’m sorry, but really… Stonehenge, schmoan-henge!
-Want to visit a real monumental prehistoric solar observatory?
+Want to visit a real monumental prehistoric astronomical observatory?
 Check out Chankillo, on Peru’s northern coast, the oldest, grandest one in the known world.

-Located near Casma, about three hours north of Caral via the Panamerican Highway, Chankillo is where a mysterious, ancient culture plotted and interpreted the movements of the sun.
+Located near Casma, about three hours north of Caral via the Panamerican Highway, Chankillo is where a mysterious, ancient culture plotted and interpreted the movements of the sun and moon.

-Archaeologist Ivan Ghezzi, director of the Chankillo project, along with fellow archaeologist Clive Ruggles proved in 2007 what Thor Heyerdahl famously theorized in his book Kon-Tiki six decades earlier: that Chankillo’s 13 ridged towers were actually a solar observatory.
+Archaeologist Ivan Ghezzi, director of the Chankillo Executing Unit within Peru’s Ministry of Culture, along with fellow archaeologist Clive Ruggles proved in 2007 what Thor Heyerdahl famously theorized in his book Kon-Tiki six decades earlier: that Chankillo’s 13 ridged towers were actually a solar observatory.

 Ghezzi called it “a great Eureka moment.”